private-octopus/c4/doc/c4-spec.md

 C4's goal is to obtain a estimate of the combination of path latency and maximum jitter.
-This is done by only taking measurements when C4 is sending data at a rate below the nominal transmission rate, as happens for example in the recovery state.
+This is done by only taking measurements when C4 is sending data at a rate not higher than the nominal transmission rate, as happens for example in the recovery nad cruising states.
 These measurements will happen during the following era.
 C4 captures them by recording the max RTT for packets sent in that era.
 C4 will also progressively reduce the value of the